Information geometry of bosonic Gaussian thermal states: Introduction

 \subsection{Comparison with prior work}

 Here we briefly recall some prior papers closely related to our findings here, and we also indicate the distinction between our findings and this previous work.
-A particular quantum generalization of Fisher information of bosonic Gaussian states, called the Fisher--Bures information here, has been studied previously~\cite{monras2013phasespaceformalismquantum,Gao2014}.
+A particular quantum generalization of Fisher information of bosonic Gaussian states, called the Fisher--Bures information here, has been studied previously~\cite{monras2013phasespaceformalismquantum,Gao2014} (see also \cite{Marian2016} for even earlier results); we include a detailed mathematical comparison of how the QFI matrix is parametrized by first and second moments in Appendix~\ref{sec:comparison}.
 In these works, the authors adopted a parameterization of bosonic Gaussian states different from that in~\eqref{eq:intro-bosonic-Gaussian-thermal-state}, and they established formulas for the Fisher--Bures information matrix elements with respect to this parameterization.
 Namely, they derived a formula for the Fisher--Bures information matrix based on the mean vector and the covariance matrix of the state.
 See also~\cite[Eq.~(28)]{Banchi2015}, \cite[Eq.~(8)]{Safranek2018}, \cite[Eq.~(20)]{Nichols2018}, \cite[Theorem~2.10]{Liu2019}, and \cite[Eq.~(2.13)]{Huang2024} for alternate presentations.

 The Fisher--Bures information matrices of different parameterizations are related by a congruence transformation expressed in terms of the Jacobian matrix~\cite[Proposition~2.1]{Liu2019}.
 As such, in principle, the formulas for the Fisher--Bures information matrix presented in our paper can be derived by using this fact and by starting from the formulas previously derived in~\cite{monras2013phasespaceformalismquantum,Gao2014}, while employing the Jacobian of the transformation that expresses the covariance matrix $V$ as a function of the Hamiltonian matrix $H$ (see~\eqref{eq:V-of-H} for this transformation).
 However, here we do not follow this approach; furthermore, it is not clear to us whether we would have arrived at the particular formulas presented here by following the aforementioned approach.